Debbie Arnold

-Debbie Arnold (born 14 June 1955) is an English actress, producer and voice artist.
+Debbie Arnold (born 14 June 1955) is an English actress and producer.
 She is known for her portrayal of April Branning in BBC soap opera EastEnders between 1995 and 1996.
 Arnold has portrayed regular characters in EastEnders, Coronation Street, Emmerdale, Hollyoaks and Doctors.

 Career

 Television

 She began her career on television, in series such as the BBC comedy The Liver Birds.
-When she was 18 years old, she was given a job impersonating Marilyn Monroe on Now Who Do You Do?.
+When aged 18, she was given a job impersonating Marilyn Monroe on Now Who Do You Do?.
 She then pursued voice roles, specialising in British and American dialects.